NHill3000/NHILL3000/README.md

 This GitHub serves as a space to complement that work showing how I explore, build, and reason about AI systems independently.
-As well as the work I do in quantum computing courses.
+As well as the work I do in my quantum computing courses.

 My goal is to combine scientific understanding with practical AI applications that are reproducible, interpretable, and relevant to real-world challenges.